Rules

 Use of remote radio equipment and antennas (via remote link) is permitted in the Single-Op category only.
 Both receiving and transmitting equipment are required to be at the same location.
 Entry category QTH is based on the location of the transmitter, receiver, and antennas.
 Note: In all cases, whether operating remotely or in a conventional manner, all receiving and transmitting equipment must be located in one place together.

-Final results will be posted on the NCQP web site.
-First place awards will be mailed to the recipients at the address provided in the Cabrillo log header or summary sheet.
-Second place certificates will be mailed to the recipient.
-Other non-category certificates awarded will be sent by e-mail.
+Final results will be posted on the NCQP web site, http://www.ncqsoparty.org First place awards will be mailed to the recipients at the address provided in the Cabrillo log header.
+Second place certificates will be e-mailed to the recipient.
+Other non-category certificates awarded will be sent by e-mail also.

 Members of the North Carolina QSO Party Committee may participate but are not eligible for individual awards.
 Members of the NCQP Advisory Committee and RARS club members, however, are eligible for awards.
-1X1 spelling bee, NC4QP, and other bonus stations (and operators) are not eligible for awards.
-A committee member or bonus operator's participation within a Multi-Op category activation recuses that operation from award eligibility.
+NC4QP and other bonus stations (including operators) are not eligible for awards.
+A committee member or bonus operator's participation within a Multi-Op, Mobile, Portable, or Expedition category activation recuses that operation from award eligibility.